 and emphasize the ecological relationship between caterpillars and plants and animals.

 Egg.
 Larva.
 Pupa.
 Butterfly.
 That’s magic!

-Our Butterfly Magic programs are designed for elementary audiences in grades K through 3 and families.
-The program complements events such as butterfly festivals, insect events, school assemblies
+Our Butterfly Magic programs are designed for family audiences and grades K through 5.
+The program complements events such as butterfly festivals, insect events, school assemblies and nature events.

 “Steve and Amy are a delight to work with and they delivered even more than we expected of them.
 They developed new material specifically for our butterfly festival.
 They offered more entertainment time than contracted and they were a delight for kids and adults alike.
 The butterfly education mixed with humor was perfect for our festival audience.”

 Lisa Bakerink, Executive Director, Friends of the Garden, Springfield Botanical Gardens

 Steve leads the design and maintenance of the Native Caterpillar Cafe’ at the Botanical Gardens in Springfield, Missouri.
 Amy provided gardening and marketing support.
 The purpose of this garden is to educate people on the importance of native host plants for caterpillars and the ecological role caterpillars play as a food source for other animals.